FINNISH RALLY CHAMPIONSHIP

 International motorsport and the rally machinery are undergoing a major period of change.
 New teams are joining in and new homologations are being developed.
 These changes are also reflected in our national Finnish Rally Championship series both in the new cars and new fuels that are now allowed, as well as in the needs to upgrade the aging equipment in Finland.

 The Finnish Rally Championship is a premium Finnish motorsport series and it is also highly acclaimed internationally.
-In 2017 it includes seven events: three in the winter and four in the summer.
+In 2020 it includes in total of six events: three in the winter and three in the summer.

 The SM(FRC) vehicle classes

 Finnish championship titles are awarded separately to drivers, co-drivers and teams and also separately in four-wheel drives and two-wheel drives.
 There are the following two four-wheel drive vehicle classes and two two-wheel drive vehicle classes in FRC:

 SM(FRC)1 or Super4: FIA R5, Super 2000 Rally (2.0 and 1.6T), FIN R4WD (also incl.
 WRC cars homologated 31.12.2002 or earlier)